QuantumAnon/Kolakoski/README.md

 ![An image showing some of the properties of the Kolakoski sequence](./Assets/oldTest.png "A not particularly good rendering of the Kolakoski sequence")

 ![A better image of the Kolakoski sequence](./Assets/test.png "A more detailed, but still flawed image of the Kolakoski sequnce")
 The new image shows a little of the recursive nature of the sequence but it still is a bit rough around the edges.
-Fixing these is the next step.
+Fixing this is the next step.